otienodiana/14_MOBILE_DEVS/README.md

 It was developed by Engineer Micah,Teta and Diana on 20th January 2024 14_MOBILE_DEVS  website developement commenced 2 years back after recognising the challenge that pregnant mothers experienced in getting relevant information during gestation period.
 However the novel transitioned into expectant women especially in the villages did not have access to the internet thus were unable to reach our website.
-We 14_MOBILE_DEVS show it a brilliant chance to create sema_mama mobile  application  that would serve the underpriviledge women from different backgrounds.
+We 14_MOBILE_DEVS saw it a brilliant chance to create sema_mama mobile  application  that would serve the underpriviledge women from different backgrounds.
+Our Mission is to Transform Maternal Lives through 14 technological solutions.

 Our app consist of a platform to help pregnant mothers navigate their pregnancies... which can be a difficult time.
 The platform will hold everything the may need.
 It will aslo help keep track of some statistics the mother may need throught out her pregnancy.